briansworth/dev/_posts/2020-8-8-Tmux-on-Windows.md

 description: Install and use Tmux on Windows, using the WSL
 ---

-I do a ton of work on the command line in Linux and Windows.
+I do a lot of work on the command line in Linux and Windows.
 One of my favorite apps that makes working on the command line more efficient is Tmux.
 There hasn't been anything quite like it in Windows, until now.